JonathanBowker/aiops.advancedanalytica.co.uk/README.md

 ## Agentic Marketing
-**AIOPS Agentic Marketing**: Experience an accelerated, more touchless brand marketing experiences.
+**AIOPS Agentic Marketing** - Experience an accelerated, more touchless brand marketing experiences.
 A suite of integrated microsolutions enabling enterprises to enhance decision-making processes, achieving greater efficiencies in real time.

 ### What is Agentic Marketing?
 AIOPS Agentic Marketing uses AI and machine learning to cut down on labour intensive analysis accelerating campaign close with fewer touchpoints and greater precision.